saeri-ims/omero-docker-compose/scripts_documentation.md

  ![](https://github.com/saeri-ims/omero-docker-compose/blob/master/scripts_documentation/pictures/vocabulary_to_mapannotation.png)

- As visible in the image above, the script uses another namespace which again will help the users to understand from which script and operation the KVpairs have been created.
+ As visible in the image above, the script uses another namespace "kvpairs_from_vocabulary_script" which again will help the users to understand from which script and operation the KVpairs have been created.

+ **Important:** this script should MAINLY be used only when the user has a large table with image names that want to import into OMERO and match with the single images (hence create a kvpairs for each image with the correspondent data).
+ Therefore this script differs quite consistently from the **add_kv_pairs_from_csv.py** in its use.
+In fact, the utilisation of **add_kv_pairs_from_csv.py** is simply for adding <u> a generic descriptive csv file to an entire dataset or to its nested images.</u>

  Having a controlled vocabulary will allow to retrieve all images that are falling within the broader classes in the hierarchy.